 Please do not be ambivalent about your child’s stay at camp.
-Your child needs to understand that they will be coming to camp for 2 weeks (or however long they’ve committed).
+Your child needs to understand that they will be coming to camp for an extended time.
 It is important that a camper understands this commitment and is not encouraged to think he or she may leave before the session ends.
 A “try it out” approach does not work.
-Although it may temporarily calm the child at home it creates challenges at camp.
-Remember, fees are not refundable for early departure.
+Although it may temporarily calm the child at home it creates challenges at camp and makes it more difficult for us to help your child face the obstacle and overcome adversity.
+More often than not, taking this strategy with a child experiencing uncertainty will lead to an early departure.
+Fees are not refundable for early departure due to missing home.

 Remind your camper that summer camp is about having fun, meeting new people, trying new things and taking on challenges.
 This approach may not work for all children, but as these are important values of our camp, if the moment feels right, it’s a good time to explore these aspects of being away from home.
 Our camp is designed to help campers, new and returning, to meet new people and make new friends.
 Make sure your child knows this as they prepare for their summer camp adventure.

 Reassure your child that everything at home will be the same as when they left.
 This means that pets will be cared for, possessions will be protected from siblings, and that their room will stay as it was left.
 If for any reason this cannot be promised, inform the camp office of the circumstances – we can be most helpful when we are informed.